Azure/AzureDataLake/docs/SDK/Tutorials.md

 This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md) and the [SDK First Steps guide](FirstSteps.md).

-## Create an Azure Data Lake account

-The following parameters are needed to create an Azure Data Lake account.

-resourceGroupName:
-    The name of the resource group the account will be associated with.
-parameters:
-     Parameters supplied to the create DataLake account operation.
-cancellationToken:
-     Cancellation token.

-Task<AzureAsyncOperationResponse> BeginCreateAsync(string resourceGroupName, DataLakeAccountCreateOrUpdateParameters parameters, CancellationToken cancellationToken);

-[Section incomplete]

-## Tutorial

-A completed tutorial can be downloaded [here](src/) that will demonstrate how to perform common scenarios such as uploading, downloading, and browsing your files.

-The guide below will highlight snippets of the code that enables these scenarios.

-##### 01 - Namespace declarations
+## 01 - Namespace declations
-Add the following namespace declarations to the top of any C# file in which you wish to programmatically access Azure Data Lake:
+Add the following namespace declarations to the top of any .NET app in which you wish to programmatically access Azure Data Lake:

     using System;
     using System.Collections.Generic;